2022 Illinois Senate election: District 56

 The district had been represented by Democrat Rachelle Crowe since January 9, 2019.
 Crowe was first elected with 58.4% of the vote in 2018.
 After being nominated to serve as United States Attorney for the Southern District of Illinois, Crowe resigned from the Senate on June 15, 2022.
 Kris Tharp, a police officer, was appointed to the district on July 8, 2022.
 Erica Harriss, a member of the Madison County board, was the Republican nominee.

 District 57

-The district has been represented by Democrat Christopher Belt since January 9, 2019.
+The district had been represented by Democrat Christopher Belt since January 9, 2019.
 Belt was first elected with 59.2% of the vote in 2018.
 Wavey Lester, a military veteran, was the Republican nominee.

 District 58

-The district has been represented by Republican Terri Bryant since January 13, 2021.
+The district had been represented by Republican Terri Bryant since January 13, 2021.
 She was first elected unopposed in 2020.
 She faced no other ballot-listed candidates in the general election.

 District 59

-The district has been represented by Republican Dale Fowler since January 11, 2017.
+The district had been represented by Republican Dale Fowler since January 11, 2017.
 Fowler was re-elected with 61.1% of the vote in 2018.
 He faced no other ballot-listed candidates in the general election.